LogtalkDotOrg/logtalk.org/_posts/2020-01-08-object-and-predicate-aliases.md

 (e.g. `random_member/2`), library object predicates always use the best names.

 The [`uses/2`](https://logtalk.org/manuals/refman/directives/uses_2.html)
-directive can be used to declare object aliases for implicit message sending while also solving name conflicts.
+directive can be used to declare predicate aliases for implicit message sending while also solving name conflicts.
 For example: